 What is a Living Will?

-A living will, also known as an advance directive or healthcare directive, is a legal document that allows individuals to specify their wishes regarding medical treatment and end-of-life care in the event that they become unable to communicate their preferences due to incapacity.
+A living will, also known as an advance directive or healthcare directive, is a legal document that allows individuals to specify their wishes regarding medical treatment and end-of-life care if they become unable to communicate their preferences due to incapacity.

 Key components of a living will include: